 3. Commit to Attending a Weekly Halaqa

 Doing ibadah is easy in Ramadan because of the collective focus on it.
 It is a universal month when all Muslims around the world engage in more ibadah and ritual worship.
 The act of fasting itself is a good reminder about focusing on staying spiritually productive throughout the day.
 However, after Ramadan you need extra reminders to boost your motivation because you will not have the same communal support as before in performing ibadah.
 Moreover, with the busy pace of life, we gradually lose our spiritual energy.
 Attending halaqa (religious study group) once a week is a great way to bring us back to and stay on the right track.
-It keeps you aware of Allah (glorified and exalted be He) and helps you keep your Afterlife in view always.
+It keeps you aware of Allah and helps you keep your Afterlife in view always.
 Attending halaqa keeps you in good company: people whom you can discuss your religious feelings, reflections and experiences with.

 Attending halaqa at the masjid with good friends is the ideal image we have in mind.
 But in the 21st century, a halaqa can have many versions.
 You can watch a video on YouTube of any speaker whose style and message interests you and later discuss it with a friend.
 Wherever your are or whatever your circumstances, the Internet has made it difficult for anyone to claim he or she does not have any religious and social resources.